Storyblok Raises $80M Series C - Read News

 Static sites provide several advantages for the user experience and performance, but you need a developer familiar with HTML, CSS, and JavaScript to create and edit them.
 Additionally, these developers might need to have experience with SSGs.

-Section titled 2.
-Difficult to add dynamic content later on 2.
-Difficult to add dynamic content later on
+2. Difficult to add dynamic content later on

 While you can add dynamic content to a static site, it becomes increasingly difficult to do after the site has already been built.
 If you want to add a comments section, a new product to an existing product page, or a form for gathering data from customers, it will require some additional effort from your development team.